 Elementary Ballet, Tap, and Jazz

-Pre-Pointe and Pointe
+Pre-Pointe & Pointe

 Once Miss Amanda believes a student is ready for pointe shoes, their pointe journey begins, and their experience is made to be a special one.
 This happens privately among the student, parent, and teacher.
 She accompanies each student to the store to be involved in the purchase of their first pair of shoes.
 Finding the right pair is a delicate and sometimes grueling process, but one that children can succeed in if they work hard and demonstrate the qualities of readiness for the journey.

-to pop, jazz, and other styles of music.
+Our leveled jazz classes for Beginner level and up explore fun and energy-filled combinations involving the basics of different jazz techniques to many styles of music.
 In Ensemble, jazz classes expose dancers to new ways to feel music and movement, improvise, and dancers use their foundation of ballet to include kicks and turns into varied stylistic routines with influence from Broadway, contemporary, and street jazz.
-Jazz is a required class for Ensemble, along with Ballet and CTP, to help each dancer become more well-rounded and performance-ready.
+Jazz is a required class for Ensemble, along with Ballet and LTP, to help each dancer become more well-rounded and performance-ready.

 Dancers ages 5-9 learn basic hip-hop-based dance steps and technique to fun music.
 Class will focus on levels and freezes, stage directions, and adding personality and attitude to movement.
 This class will have a hip-hop dance in our annual Showcase to demonstrate skills learned throughout the year.

 Dancers ages 10 and up learn how to make movement more grounded, strong, and entertaining, and explore different pieces of choreography throughout the year.
 A brief history of how Hip-Hop originated, and how it has evolved is part of class.
-Dancers work on strength and using different elements in their movement including melting and freezing, isolations, rolls, levels, and basic breakdancing is all included in the syllabus.
+Dancers work on strength and using different elements in their movement including melting and freezing, isolation, rolls, levels, and basic break-dancing is all included in the syllabus.